Please scroll down and get to know Anjelica Marie - aka Anjel, Jelly Belly, Pumkin Doodle, and AJ.

-We first climbed a rock face together, when she was 4, at the White Tank Mountains in Arizona.
+We first climbed a rocks together, when she was 4, at the White Tank Mountains in Arizona.
 I cradled her and guided her hands and feet.
-She had no fear.
-We climbed about 20 feet together, found a really secure place for her to wait so I could climb down and take a picture.
+We climbed almost 20 feet together, found a really secure place for her to wait so I could climb down and take a picture.
 We went back and climbed it again when she was about 10, no help this time.

 She was so brave, even when she was little.
 She would jump from the top of a car, or some other high place, into my arms.
 She was so fearless and adventurous.